 Parenting Plans

-A parenting plan explains how parents will share time, responsibilities, and major decisions after separation.
-This section of the site helps you understand what a parenting plan includes, how to create one, and how to modify it as your child’s needs change.
+A parenting plan explains how parents share time, responsibilities, and major decisions after separation.
+This section describes what plans typically include, what courts look for in plans, and how they may change over time, without prescribing a specific approach.
 Whether parents agree or need court involvement, clear and detailed plans support stability and reduce conflict.

 Parenting Plan Tools and Template